fswDevSteph/theblog/readme.md

 ## Overview

-Unscripted Scribbles is a digital trash can that homes a myriad of expressions; thoughts, experiences, perspectives, contemplations, questions, etc...
+The Blog is a digital trash can that homes a myriad of expressions; thoughts, experiences, perspectives, contemplations, questions, etc...
 It's a blog - for now.

 ### Problem

 I have a habit of buying too many notebooks, only to leave them half-used and collecting dust.
 I also waste more paper than I’d like to admit.
 With inflation pinching everybody's wallet and my penchant for paper wasting, I need a budget-friendly, eco-conscious solution to write.
 Enter: a much needed digital platform.
+Oh!
+And, I hired someone to create a blog for me but somehow my information got into hackers hands and I became a victim of fraud to the tune of 4g so, I decided to learn how to build software myself.

 ### User Profile